shirakaba/dubloon/README.md

 npm run android --variant release
 ```

-# Installing Dubloon in your own project
+# Installing Doubloon in your own project

-The Dubloon demo is powered by an Expo config plugin, which you can install in your own projects.
+The Doubloon demo is powered by an Expo config plugin, which you can install in your own projects.